simbo/release-version-script/README.md

 find the latest version in your git tags, create a respective new version, set it as the tag for the current commit and push it to the remote.

+It should work with Mac, Linux and Windows (with WSL).

 ## Usage

-You can integrate the script into your project or use it via curl:
+You can integrate `release-version.sh` into your project or use it via curl:

 ```sh
 curl -s https://raw.githubusercontent.com/simbo/release-version-script/latest/release-version.sh | bash -s <UPDATE>